atomist-skills/github-branch-deletion-skill/README.md

 <!---atomist-skill-description:start--->

-Automatically delete pull request branches when a pull request is closed
+Delete pull request branches when a pull request is closed

 <!---atomist-skill-description:end--->